coherentgreen/coherent-python/README.rst

 Coherent Python
 ===============

-*Coherent Python* is a free and open source book for Python learners from every walk of life, with a special emphasis on tools for teaching.
+*Coherent Python* is a free book for learning, teaching, and understanding the Python language.